Drug Precursors

 US DEA Invites Comment on SpecGx LLC Bulk Manufacturer Registration for Schedule I and II Controlled Substances

-The US DEA has announced an application by SpecGx LLC to register as a bulk manufacturer for a wide range of Schedule I and II controlled substances, including opioids, stimulants, and psychedelics.
-Existing manufacturers and applicants have until May 26, 2026, to submit comments or objections, a process that may influence future bulk supply dynamics and quota allocations for these highly regulated substances.
+The US DEA has opened a comment period on an application by SpecGx LLC to register as a bulk manufacturer for a wide range of Schedule I and II controlled substances.
+This move signals potential shifts in domestic supply chains and quota allocations for highly regulated substances, impacting competitive positioning and market access for existing manufacturers.

 govinfo.govUnited StatesUnited States